 Perhaps the most striking item in the study are discretionary spending patterns surrounding luxury items and charitable gifting.
 The study shows a very significant leap in luxury item spending for those in their 70s, almost double the spending in this area for those in their 50s and 60s, before it drops even more significantly for those in their 80s.
 In addition, the study shows that those in their 80s tend to have the strongest charitable giving activity, followed closely by those in their 60s.
 Logically, this makes sense – those in their 70s may realize that the retirement horizon isn’t as long as it once was, and that it’s “ok” to spend more on some luxury items, while those in their 80s who HAVE saved successfully may be finding they have more than they “need” and increase their charitable activities accordingly.
 Particularly given that the target demographic for the study was those who have at least $250,000 in investment assets.

 Overall, I do have some concerns about the study’s methodology and how it generalizes results, most significantly that since this is a single snapshot, it’s not clear to what extent the study is measuring timing or generational differences, rather than an actual age progression.
 Until a study more accurately tracks a particular cohort throughout their 50s, 60s, 70s, and 80s, we can’t be as certain that this is really a consistent spending progression that can be anticipated (although it certainly does have some face validity at least).

-Nonetheless, I have seen few studies that targeted these spending patterns as directly as this one did, so it certainly reflects some interesting new ground.
-I've never seen a study that explicitly suggests clients go through a consistent retirement spending progression from travel to luxury items to charitable contributions as they proceed through their 50s, 60, 70s, and 80s.
+Nonetheless, I have seen few studies that targeted these spending patterns as directly as this one did (Michael’s Note: subsequent research by Morningstar’s David Blanchett has since delved further into the topic), so it certainly reflects some interesting new ground.
+I’ve never seen a study that explicitly suggests clients go through a consistent retirement spending progression from travel to luxury items to charitable contributions as they proceed through their 50s, 60, 70s, and 80s.